kimjisung78/MCRepair/markdowns/Lang_10.md

 ```
 <br>

-## 2. Used chunks and locations - 2 chunks / 9 locations
+## 2. Used chunks and locations - T3B
+* The number of used chunks: 2 chunks
+* The number of used locations: 9 locations
 ```java
 src/main/java/org/apache/commons/lang3/time/FastDateParser.java: 304
 boolean wasWhite=false;